-Go to the "Registration" page, where you will need to fill in a form and make a secure payment.
+Go to the "Details and prices" page, where you will need to fill in a form and make a secure payment.
 It will take you five minutes and you will receive immediate confirmation of your registration by e-mail.

 We invite you to read the information from the page "how to register" to learn about the process and validate your registration in good conditions.

-You can pick up your race number at the Host Village on Friday, July 5 (2 pm to 8 pm) and Saturday, July 6 (9 am to 9 pm).
+You can pick up your race number at the Host Village in Pau on Friday, July 18 (2 pm to 8 pm) and Saturday, July 19 (9 am to 9 pm).

 Race numbers will not be sent by mail, nor will they be handed out on the day of the race.

-You must have your medical certificate (or licence), your registration confirmation (printed from the runner’s list) and an identity document with you.
+You must have your medical certificate (or licence), your registration convocation (printed from ASO Challenges, in your corner Subsciption Track ) and an identity document with you.

 Pasta party that usually took place the day before the event is deleted.
 Indeed, in response to your requests, this service will take place at the finish.